Does it feel like your parents are picking on you? Maybe their treatment of you is making you feel less confident?

 - Belittling you or humiliating you

 These are all forms of emotional and verbal bullying, and many of them are also classed as abuse.
-You do not have to put up with this, and you are not alone.
+You do not deserve this or have to put up with it, and you are not alone.

 We are powerless over other people’s behaviour.
 Chances are, you won’t be able to make it stop.
 What you can do is cope with it in ways that minimise the impact of the abuse and protect your emotional wellbeing.